Mu Ko Surin National Park, Thailand: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B, C and O. Take care to find the necessary type.
-A lot of adapters currently available are just plug changers and expect your electronics to change the voltage themselves.
+A plug adapter that supports outlet types A, B, C and O. Take care to find the necessary kind.
+The vast majority of adapters available are just plugs and require your electronics to convert the voltage themselves.
 If your devices can't do that they could get destroyed.
-This one is sufficent for most places.
+This one should work in most locations.

 Make your flight more comfortable with an airplane phone mount